xorrkaz/cml-mcp

 Usage

-The tools should show up automatically in your MCP client, and you can chat with the LLM to get it to invoke tools as needed.
-For example, the following sequence of prompts nicely shows off some of the server's capabilities:
+The tools show up automatically in your MCP client, and you can chat with the LLM to invoke them as needed.
+For example, the following sequence of prompts demonstrates the server's capabilities:

 - Create a new CML lab called "Joe's MCP Lab".